 Can organisations be referenced as authors?

-This is the third and final lesson about Including Authors.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Including Authors.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss whether organisations can be referenced as authors

 – Provide guidance for abbreviating organisations when citing and referencing academically

 – Offer activities to check progress and understanding